Q & A (novel): Inspirations

-The idea for the story came from a report in a local newspaper, about children living in the Indian slums using mobile phones and the internet.
+The story's idea came from a local newspaper's report about children living in the Indian slums using mobile phones and the Internet.
 At around the same time, Charles Ingram, a British army major, was found guilty of cheating in the British version of the television show Who Wants to Be a Millionaire?
 To quote Swarup: “If a British army major can be accused of cheating, then an ignorant tiffin boy from the world's biggest slum can definitely be accused of cheating.”

 Reception

 Q & A won the South Africa's Boeke Prize 2006.
 It was also nominated for the Best First Book by the Commonwealth Writers' Prize and won the Prix Grand Public at the 2007 Paris Book Fair.